shreyanshk/boottorrent/docs/installation.rst

     $ sudo pip install <repository path>

 If BootTorrent conflicts with your previously installed packages.
-You can use `virtualenv`_ to setup a virtual environment and install it:
+You can use `virtualenv`_ to setup a virtual environment and install inside it:

 .. code-block:: console